Information on everything you need to know about your studies

 Withdrawal from examinations / request for refusal of mark 5

-If you drop out of an examination, this will initially result in the award of a grade of 5.
+In the event that you are unable to take an examination or have to discontinue the examination, this will initially result in the award of a grade 5 (failed).

 Form and deadline